-This document was developed with input, advice, and assistance from the Dams Sector Cybersecurity Working Group and council members of the Dams Sector Government Coordinating Council and Sector Coordinating Council, which includes representatives from the public and private sectors.
+This document was developed with input, advice, and assistance from the Dams Sector Cybersecurity Work Group and council members of the Dams Sector Government Coordinating Council and Sector Coordinating Council, which includes representatives from the public and private sectors.

-This Implementation Guide is a supplement to the Dams Sector Cybersecurity Capability Maturity Model (Dams-C2M2), which is based on the Electricity Subsector Cybersecurity Capability Maturity Model (ES-C2M2 Version 1.1) originally developed as part of a White House initiative in 2012 by Carnegie Mellon University and the U.S. Department of Energy (DOE), working in close consultation with owners and operators and cybersecurity experts in the Energy Sector.
-The U.S. Government has authorized the rights to use, modify, reproduce, release, perform, display, or disclose the Dams-C2M2 (along with the ES-C2M2) and corresponding toolkits provided by the U.S. Department of Homeland Security (DHS) or DOE.
-Capability Maturity Model[®] is a registered trademark of Carnegie Mellon University.
+This Implementation Guide is a supplement to the Dams Sector Cybersecurity Capability Maturity Model (Dams-C2M2), which is based on the U.S. Department of Energy (DOE) Cybersecurity Capability Maturity Model (C2M2) that was developed in close consultation with owners and operators and cybersecurity experts in the Energy Sector.
+The Dams-C2M2 and this Implementation Guide were updated in 2022 to incorporate up-to-date cybersecurity concepts and practices relevant to the Dams Sector.
+The U.S. Government has authorized the rights to use, modify, reproduce, release, perform, display, or disclose the Dams-C2M2 (along with the DOE C2M2) and corresponding toolkits provided by the U.S. Department of Homeland Security (DHS) Cybersecurity and Infrastructure Security Agency (CISA), or DOE.
+Capability Maturity Model® is a registered trademark of Carnegie Mellon University.

-Intended Scope and Use of This Publication
+Intended Scope and Use of this Publication

 The guidance provided in this publication is intended to address only the implementation and management of cybersecurity practices associated with information technology (IT) and operations technology (OT) assets and the environments in which they operate.
 This guidance is not intended to replace or subsume other cybersecurity-related activities, programs, processes, or approaches that Dams Sector organizations have implemented or intend to implement, including any cybersecurity activities associated with legislation, regulations, policies, programmatic initiatives, or mission and business requirements.
-Compliance requirements are not altered in any way by this model.
+Compliance requirements are not altered in any way by this model or implementation guide.
 In addition, this guidance is not part of any regulatory framework and is not intended for regulatory use.
 Rather, the guidance in this publication is intended to complement a comprehensive enterprise cybersecurity program.